As mobile phones continue to get bigger, thinner and practically 99% glass, the risk of damage has increased.

 Packaged accounts usually cost around £10 – £15 per month and are full of ‘perks’ which can include full mobile phone cover to pay out for damage, repair and replacement.

-Is a dedicated mobile phone insurance policy worth it?
+Is phone insurance worth it?

 While you may be able to get cover via your network provider, home insurance policy or packaged bank account, it’s important to note that this cover can often come with limitations.